 - AlSiC HiK™ Plates – This project developed an innovative low-CTE heat spreader by embedding heat pipes into AlSiC plates.
 These plates showed similar effective thermal conductivity before and after 100 freeze/thaw cycles from -55°C to 125°C.

 - Aluminum HiK™ Plates – In this project, copper water heat pipes are soldered into aluminum plates.
 Prior to fabrication, the heat pipes are screened by being exposed to 300 cycles from -20°C to +20°C. Once the assemblies were fabricated, the plates were exposed to an additional 50 cycles from -40°C to +75°C in two different orientations (100 cycles total) to assure freeze/thaw survivability.
 Figure 5 shows the temperature profile of plates exposed to thermal cycling.
-This is a 100% test requirement which all assemblies must pass prior to shipping.
+100% of the parts were tested, which all assemblies which all assemblies must pass prior to shipping.
 All plates are checked for any signs of thermal or mechanical degradation.